Updated November 18, 2025 | 15 min read

 Help desk software focuses primarily on ticket management and internal IT support, while modern customer support tools provide omnichannel communication, customer relationship management, and proactive engagement features.
 Customer support platforms are designed for external customer interactions across multiple channels.

 Pylon leads in AI automation with independent AI agents that can resolve tickets without human intervention, while Intercom excels in chatbot functionality and proactive messaging.
-AI features vary significantly - some platforms offer AI-assisted responses while others provide fully autonomous AI agents.
+AI features vary significantly.
+Some platforms offer AI-assisted responses while others provide fully autonomous AI agents.

 Yes, all major customer support platforms offer CRM integrations, with HubSpot Service Hub providing the most seamless native integration and Pylon offering the most comprehensive account management features for B2B companies.
 Most platforms integrate with Salesforce, HubSpot, Pipedrive, and other popular CRMs.